zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitbasicshandsonlab2.md

 > If you receive an error stating that the connection has timed out or has been refused, it may be because your network blocks connections on port 22 due to a firewall.
 If this happens, repeat the steps in Task D, but use the **Clone with HTTPS** selection in the **Code** button instead.

 On a Mac, to locate your cloned project on your machine, you may need to navigate to the home directory.
-From Finder, click Go> Go to Folder > seach by machine username to open your home directory or in Finder, hold down the Option key (alt) and select your machine username from the menu that appears in the bottom left.
+From Finder, click Go> Go to Folder > search by machine username to open your home directory or in Finder, hold down the Option key (alt) and select your machine username from the menu that appears in the bottom left.

 1. Move into the repository you just cloned via the `cd` command.
 All files in this directory will be tracked by Git, and any Git commands you run in this lab should be run from this directory.